marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 - BUILD PROD : mvn clean package -Dmaven.test.skip=true

-Post installation and building project, and create  BDD from src/main/resources/Data.sql, you will have to run app with your CLI: 'mvn spring-boot:run' or with dashboard of Spring Tools.
+Post installation, building project, and creating  BDD from src/main/resources/data.sql, you will have to run app with your CLI: 'mvn spring-boot:run' or with dashboard of Spring Tools.

 Finally, you will be ready to  use webapp and request The link homepage  is :http://localhost:8080/

+### Testing with ENV dev

+- For testing, use Maven CLI  and run: 'mvn clean package -Denvironnement=dev'

 ### MORE INFORMATIONS

-- For testing application use:
-`run as` , then, 'Maven test' for unit test and maven verify for integration test
+-  For infomation global of project (dependencies, version ...) :
+See folder /target/site

 -  For infomation about classes or methods used in application Spring Boot and Spring Security:
-See folder /doc  in root project
+See folder /doc/Javadoc  in root project

-### Debugging and Testing with ENV dev
-Use  Maven CLI 'mvn clean package -Denvironnement=dev' and run again For debbuging
-Use  Maven CLI 'mvn test or mvn verify